 I was recently diagnosed & it it the most frustrating disorder ever. i keep getting full really quick when i wld eat, then it got so bad i cld only eat like a slice if apple & half a graham cracker & sip on 16 oz vitamin water for an entire day! this went on for weeks till i found myself at ER. even then they didn't know & kept thinking its was my gallbladder. a month later, several ultrasounds, test and upper gi is how they found out. i feel alone in this doc diagnosed me sent me on my wsy. by doing my own research is how i found out abt avoiding certain foods. im on antibiotics 3x a day. naseau meds, all kinds cuz i keep getting yeast infections, constipation, im missing a lot of work. most of t he time i.can't even eat. im trying acupuncture tomorrow.

-Susan Hazelton from Sunny Florida on November 26, 2011:
+Susan Hazelton from Northern New York on November 26, 2011:

 Interesting article.
 I have never heard of gastroparesis.
 I look forward to your hub about how to detect it.

 Rika Susan from South Africa on November 20, 2011: